Privacy NoticeDownload PDF

-These rights may be limited, for example if fulfilling your request would reveal personal data about another person or you ask us to erase information which we are required by law to keep.
-Where you object to us processing personal information we may have a compelling justification for processing it.
-Relevant exemptions are also included within the data protection laws that apply in the UK.
+These rights may be limited, for example if fulfilling your request would reveal personal data about another person or you ask us to erase information which we are required by law to Relevant exemptions are also included within the data protection laws that apply in the UK or Germany as the case may be.
 We will inform you of relevant exemptions we rely upon when responding to any request you make.

 How long will you retain my personal data?

 We keep your data to enable us to fulfil our contract with you or to provide services, where required by law, to respond to a question or complaint, to obey rules about keeping records, to uphold or protect contractual or legal rights or where it is in your or another party’s vital interests or our legitimate interests.
 Where we process personal data on the basis of your consent, we will retain it only for as long as required for the specified purpose.
 We also keep your data in line with any statutory limitation periods and for tax, legal or regulatory purposes.

 The period for which we will retain your personal data depends on the purposes for which we are processing it and where the same personal data is processed for two or more purposes, we will retain it for the longest period.
 For example, we retain:

 - CCTV recording for up to 31 days;

 - for up to 1 year incoming and outgoing voice recordings (although we will keep a record of any consent you give us during a call for as long as we rely on it as the lawful basis for processing);

 - for up to 25 months from your last stay, any personal data we process for managing your hotel or restaurant bookings;

 - for up to 36 months after it is resolved, any personal data we process in relation to queries, complaints or feedback (other than market research surveys) relating to your hotel or restaurant booking;